 Editors: This was originally published in Issue 154 of our quarterly Tube Times magazine.

 Your SF Bicycle Coalition is committed to advocating for better biking in all San Francisco neighborhoods and for people of all backgrounds.
 We know that affordability is a crucial barrier to biking for many people in our city, and that transportation is the second-highest household expense in San Francisco after housing itself.
-That’s why, in 2012, we created the Community Bike Build program to help bring biking to more San Franciscans than ever before.
+That’s why, in 2012, we created the Bike it Forwards program to help bring biking to more San Franciscans than ever before.

 For the past three years, we have collaborated closely with diverse community-based organizations across the city, including PODER, Causa Justa :: Just Cause and Chinatown Community Development Center.
 Together, we’ve placed hundreds of reclaimed and donated bicycles into the hands of people who want and need affordable, reliable and healthy ways to get around San Francisco.